kardolus/chatgpt-cli/README.md

 * **Context management**: Seamless conversations with the GPT model by maintaining message history across CLI calls.
 * **Sliding window history**: Automatically trims conversation history while maintaining context to stay within token limits.
-* **Custom context from local files**: Provide custom context through piping for GPT model reference during conversation.
+* **Custom context from local files**: Provide a custom context for the GPT model to reference during the conversation by piping it in.
 * **Custom chat models**: Use a custom chat model by specifying the model name with the `--set-model` flag.
 Ensure that the model exists in the OpenAI model list.
 * **Model listing**: Get a list of available models by using the `-l` or `--list-models` flag.
 * **Viper integration**: Robust configuration management.